sass-mq/sass-mq/README.md

     // Define the breakpoint from the $mq-breakpoints list that should
     // be used as the target width when outputting a static stylesheet
-    // (i.e. when $mq-responsive is set to 'false').
+    // (when $mq-responsive is set to 'false').
     $mq-static-breakpoint: desktop;

     // If you want to display the currently active breakpoint in the top
     // right corner of your site during development, add the breakpoints
-    // to this list, ordered by width, e.g. (mobile, tablet, desktop).
+    // to this list, ordered by width.
+For example: (mobile, tablet, desktop).
     $mq-show-breakpoints: (mobile, mobileLandscape, tablet, desktop, wide);

     // If _mq.scss is in your project: